 Calculating the Amount of an Impairment Loss

 Once you know the carrying cost and recoverable amount of an asset, it’s easy to determine an impairment loss.
 All you need to do is subtract the recoverable amount from the carrying cost to determine the amount you can list as a loss.
 So using the previous example, subtract $500,000 from $750,000 to get $250,000.
-This is your total impairment loss and the amount you’re allowed to write off.
+This is your total impairment loss and the amount you can write off for the asset.

-Writing off an impairment loss helps reduce the amount of taxes your company has to pay.
+Writing off an impairment loss along with other common deductions helps reduce the amount of taxes your company has to pay.
 So you should keep track of all of your company’s assets, the amount you paid for them, and the value of them on an annual basis.